Optimisation of time-ordered processes in the finite and asymptotic regime: Applications of asymptotic optimization of time-ordered processes

-In this section, we bound the asymptotic behaviour of the time-ordered processes that were treated at a finite regime in Sections~\ref{sec:automaton} and \ref{sec:entanglement} respectively, relying on the techniques from Section~\ref{sec:asymptotics}.
+In this section, we bound the asymptotic behavior of the time-ordered processes that have been treated at a finite regime in Secs.~\ref{sec:automaton} and \ref{sec:entanglement}, respectively, relying on the techniques from Sec.~\ref{sec:asymptotics}.
 While the former is an example of polynomial speed of convergence in $\frac{1}{N}$, the latter illustrates the technique in the exponential case.